JPLOpenSource/fprime-sw-Rel1.0/README.md

 cosmos - In Autocoders/bin a cosmos configuration generator.
 This produces configuration for the COSMOS GSE tool located at https://cosmosrb.com.
 It configures the cosmos server to connect up to the Ref app which uses TCP socket connection.
 The Ref app is the client.

 openmct - This branch has an experimental OpenMCT configuration and Node.js server for it.
 The Node.js app connects to the old Gse TCP socket server and provies a web socket interface to OpenMCT.
 There is a ReadMe.md file in the openmct directory.
+Information on OpenMCT is located at https://nasa.github.io/openmct/.

 Questions about this repo can be sent to reder@jpl.nasa.gov